KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 --------------------

 Conformance run is considered passing if all tests finish with allowed result codes.
-The test results are contained in the TestResults.qpa log.
+Test results are contained in the TestResults.qpa log.
 Each test case section contains XML tag Result, for example:

 	<Result StatusCode="Pass">Not validated</Result>